$k$-Anonymity in Practice: How Generalisation and Suppression Affect Machine Learning Classifiers: Experimental Results

 For \textsc{cmc}, the individual performance curves obtained with the different anonymisation algorithms have similar progressions across the classifiers.
 Similarly to the other datasets, TDG and CB show more fluctuations with varying $k$ than OLA and Mondrian.
 The results obtained with the OLA-anonymised data deviate less from the results of the other algorithms, with the exception of smaller $k$ values, for which the loss of information introduced by OLA seems to be slightly higher than for the other anonymisation algorithms with the same $k$.
-An interesting observation can be made for $k$-NN.
-Here, anonymisation seems to have no degrading impact on the classification results.
-The reason for this atypical behaviour is most likely the low non-anonymised baseline that was achieved with $k$-NN for this dataset, \ie\ this is caused by a weak classifier rather than an extraordinarily synergistic anonymisation algorithm.

 The results for the \textsc{mgm} dataset show a relatively consistent performance across all classifiers.
 The anonymisation algorithms all start with very high F\textsubscript{1}~score values, with Mondrian, TDG and CB moderately decreasing in performance up to $k=59$, after which Mondrian exhibits a severe performance loss (even reaching the ZRB for $k$-NN).
 For OLA, we observe a rapid drop of 18\%--47\% (depending on the classifier) between the $k$ values 8 to 26.
 Thereafter, OLA performs comparably to the other algorithms up to $k=59$.
 From $k=59$, Mondrian and OLA have a 18\%--58\% performance loss.
 Classification results obtained for TDG and CB show strongly increased fluctuation from $k=59$ upwards.
 Detailed analyses of these behaviours are presented in \autoref{sub:ola}, \autoref{sub:mondrian} and \autoref{subsub:tdg_cb}.